Richard Mason (novelist, born 1977): Philanthropy

 With the royalties of "The Drowning People", Mason established the Kay Mason Foundation.
 Under the patronage of Nobel Laureate Archbishop Desmond Tutu, the foundation works to identify promising teenagers and give them the education and experience they need to lead South Africa in the post-Apartheid era.

 In 2010, Mason became a co-founder of Project Lulutho, in collaboration with the community of Mthwaku in South Africa’s rural Eastern Cape.
 Mason spent a year under canvas helping with the construction and was a major funder of this center of conservation and green business skills, playing a key role in bringing together the stakeholders from civil society and government necessary to turn a ravaged ecosystem into "a place of hope".

 Prizes

-Mason’s first novel, The Drowning People, won the Grinzane Cavour Prize for Best First Novel.The Lighted Rooms and History of a Pleasure Seeker were long-listed for the Sunday Times Award and The Lighted Rooms was longlisted for the International Dublin Literary Award.
+Mason’s first novel, The Drowning People, won the Grinzane Cavour Prize for Best First Novel.

+The Lighted Rooms and History of a Pleasure Seeker were long-listed for the Sunday Times Award and The Lighted Rooms was longlisted for the International Dublin Literary Award.

 Mason's work for disadvantaged South Africans was honoured by an Inyathelo Award for Merit in Philanthropy in 2010.

-Publishing Business
+Publishing

 In 2010, Mason cofounded Orson & Co, a publishing house dedicated to multimedia eBooks.
 Their edition of Mason's History of a Pleasure Seeker brought together a number of musicians and actors including Downton Abbey's Dan Stevens, tenor Alex Richardson, and pianist Spencer Meyer.
 Orson & Co suspended its eBook publishing efforts in 2019.